yizhengtang/SOCProject/index.md

 <img src="docs/assets/images/circle.png">

+The sharp edge of the triangle points to the center of the circle.
+Imagine rotating the triangle in one direction for 360 degrees, it will form a circle where the hypotenuse will be the radius of the circle.

 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.